coredns/coredns.io/content/blog/enable-disable-plugins.md

 ...
 ~~~

-The ordering of the plugins is specified by how the are ordered in this file.
+The ordering of the plugins is specified by how they are ordered in this file.
 Each line consists of
 a **name** and a **repository**.
 Just add or remove your plugin in this file.

 Then do a `go get <plugin-repo-path>` if you need to get the external plugin's source code.
 And then